 The creative input, the commitment to write something and the certainty that someone else will listen to your songs and even give an informed opinion can melt away the songwriter’s block like the August sun melts a slippery finger.

-Writer’s Block, or in German, writer’s block, is bound to haunt you sooner or later in your life as a songwriter.
+Writer’s Block is bound to haunt you sooner or later in your life as a songwriter.
 Be prepared for it and don’t give in to it.
 With the tips and strategies on allihoopa.com you should be well equipped to overcome the block quickly and effectively.